DevNextX/health_platform/docs/06_ai_governance_and_model_observability/06_ai_governance_and_model_observability.md

 ## Scenario

-Zava's AI service uses Microsoft Foundry workspace deployments for chat completions.
-Zava wants to operate responsibly at enterprise scale, and requires that the platform enforce security best practices, content safety and auditability.
+JumpStarX's AI services use Microsoft Foundry workspace deployments for chat completions that support Health Platform features such as health guidance and FAQs.
+JumpStarX wants to operate responsibly at enterprise scale, and requires that the platform enforce security best practices, content safety and auditability.

 To ensure this, the platform must enforce: